 Do they mean long-term or permanent sequelae after the infection has been cleared?
 The existence of a variety of such sequelae is well-documented.

 The cumbersome term “Post Treatment Lyme Disease Syndrome” (PTLDS) is sometimes used in medical literature to categorise patients with persisting symptoms.
 “Syndrome” means a collection of symptoms, and it is the correct word to use when the cause of those symptoms is not known.
-By denying knowledge of the cause of the symptoms, the term PTLDS seems to dismiss the possible explanation that the patient with persisting symptoms may still be infected with the bacteria, Borrelia burgdorferi, which cause Lyme disease.
-This phrase has, indeed, been used controversially by some authorities in the United States with the result that constructive scientific debate on this very topic has apparently been quashed.
+By denying knowledge of the cause of the symptoms, the term PTLDS seems to dismiss the possibility that the patient may still be infected with Borrelia burgdorferi, the bacteria which causes Lyme disease.
+This phrase has, indeed, been used controversially by some authorities in the United States, with the result that constructive scientific debate on this topic has apparently been quashed.

 Part of Caudwell LymeCo Charity’s work aims to challenge such polarised and entrenched positions in Britain.
 Scientists, who approach their research with preconcieved views on the results they expect, probably have no contribution to make in the journey towards answers.
-Patients have made some researchers feel under attack with criticisms, which may discourage good scientists from entering the field of Lyme disease research.
+Patients have made some researchers feel under attack with fierce criticisms, which may discourage good scientists from entering the field of Lyme disease research.
 We need researchers, doctors and patients to approach Lyme disease with an open mindset, and we need Britain to be a place where scientists can seek answers without any external pressure to find a specific result.

 Longer courses of antibiotics